tighten/mise/README.md

 I can imagine Mise comes with predefined "steps"; for example, a step named "duster" could do the following:

-- `composer rqeuire-dev tightenco/duster`
+- `composer require-dev tightenco/duster`
 - Run `./vendor/bin/duster github-actions`
 - Run `git add . && git commit -m "Install Duster"`
 - Run `./vendor/bin/duster fix`
 - Run `git add . && git commit -m "Run Duster"`

-The definition for this step would be built into code in Mise, using some combination of convenience helpers that make common tasks (e.g. "git commit with message", "composer require dev") easy; then presets would include this step.
+The definition for this step would be built into code in Mise, using some combination of convenience helpers that make common tasks (e.g. "git commit with message", "composer require dev") easy; then recipes would include this step.

-### How presets/recipes would be defined/loaded
+### How recipes would be defined/loaded

-Presets would be defined... that's the hard part.
+Recipes would be defined... that's the hard part.
 I know some can be defined in Mise.
 And I know some can be defined locally.
-But what is a safe way to define presets to be shared?
+But what is a safe way to define recipes to be shared?

 - Composer is too heavy, I think, unless one person/group wanted to release a whole pack of steps/recipes
 - Pulling from gists makes it too easy for someone just to update it to something nefarious and then you're running untested bash scripts on your machine
-- Clumsiest but safest is to just have a central site where you can share presets but you have to manually copy to them to your local machine
+- Clumsiest but safest is to just have a central site where you can share recipes but you have to manually copy to them to your local machine

-Also maybe some useful thing where you can set a configuration item so if you run `mise default` or something, it'll run a predefined set of presets, so you can say "all my new Laravel apps should have these three presets run" as your default.
+Also maybe some useful thing where you can set a configuration item so if you run `mise default` or something, it'll run a predefined set of recipes, so you can say "all my new Laravel apps should have these three recipes run" as your default.

 ### Building a step